BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Photometric Data and Frequency Analysis

-\subsection{Photometric Data and Frequency Analysis}
+\section{Photometric Data and Frequency Analysis}

 BE~Lyn was observed by the Transiting Exoplanet Survey Satellite (\textit{TESS}) in Sector~21 (January 2020) with a 120-second cadence.
-We retrieved the Presearch Data Conditioning Simple Aperture Photometry (PDCSAP) flux from the Mikulski Archive for Space Telescopes (MAST) and converted it to magnitudes using the \textit{TESS} magnitude system \citep{smith2012, stumpe2012, stumpe2014, Stassun2019a}.
+We retrieved the Presearch Data Conditioning Simple Aperture Photometry (PDCSAP) flux from the Mikulski Archive for Space Telescopes (MAST) and converted it to magnitudes using the \textit{TESS} magnitude system \citep{smith2012, stumpe2012, stumpe2014, Stassun2019a} (see in Figure~\ref{fig:lc}).

 We extracted pulsation frequencies using an iterative prewhitening procedure \citep{Niu2022, Niu2023, Niu2024}.
 The light curve was modeled as a superposition of sinusoids: